pachterlab/biophysics/docs/source/foundations.rst

 ####################################
-Foundations of Biophysical Modeling: A Literature Review
+Foundations
 ####################################

+# Foundations of Biophysical Modeling: A Literature Review

 Here we briefly summarize some relavant literature on biophysical modeling of single cell gen expression.